 4 Tips to Help You Avoid the Pain of Regret When You Live with Social Anxiety

 What’s the best advice you’ve ever received related to your mental health?
-One piece of advice that has stuck with me in recent days is something I heard mentioned by Ruth Soukup in her Podcast “Do It Scared.”
-What she said, in a nutshell, is that the pain of regret is the worst thing you could ever experience.
+I’ve heard it said that the pain of regret is the worst thing you could ever experience.

 As I thought about this concept, I could easily see how it applied to social anxiety.
 Can you imagine a day long in the future when you look back on your life and wonder “What if?”